ravendb/docs/Documentation/2.5/Raven.Documentation.Pages/server/administration/configuration.markdown

 	Prevent all new created indexes from being kept in memory.
 In order to set this option per index you need to specify it in its [IdexDefinition](../../client-api/querying/static-indexes/defining-static-index).
 	_Default:_ false

+* **Raven/MemoryLimitForIndexing**
+    Maximum number of megabytes that can be used by database to control the maximum size of the processing batches.
+Default: 1024 or 75% percent of available memory.
+    _Default:_ 1024 or 75% percent of available memory if 1GB is not available

 ### Data settings:

 * **Raven/RunInMemory**